berenguel/oracle-to-postgresql-user-and-roles-migration/Instructions to migrate Oracle users and roles into Azure Database for PostgreSQL.md

      ora2pg --project_base c:\demo -c c:\demo\ora2pg.conf --init_project demo_mig
 	 ~~~

-**Summary:** In this exercise, you learnt how to create a project base for the migration project.
+**Summary:** In this step, you learnt how to create a project base for the migration project.
 Note that the path c:\demo has to be created manually.